mlcommons/inference/cloud/image_classification/README.md

 ## Prerequisites and Installation
 We support [tensorfow](https://github.com/tensorflow/tensorflow) and [onnxruntime](https://github.com/Microsoft/onnxruntime) backend's with the same benchmark tool.
-Support for other backend's can be easily added.
+Support for other backends can be easily added.

 The following steps are only needed if you run the benchmark ```without docker```.